staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 5. In the inspector for the "360 Image" prefab assign the image you imported to the "Texture 360" field.

 6. Optional: If you would like the 360 image to spin slowly, you can set a Rotation Speed in the inspector.
 Set i to 0 to disable it.
 By default it rotates horizontally around the Y axis, but feel free to pick a different axis.

+Tip: If you want to show many 360 images after each other, like a "360 slideshow", simply add them to each of their own chapter.

 ### Add a 360 video player